-Omitting Dr. Brown, who does not seem to have any right to the title, save that he sometimes patched up the wounds caused by his liquors, Dr. Stephen C. Dorris, who died about 1839, and enjoyed, until his death, the reputation of great excellence in his profession, was the first physician.
-The following story is told
+Omitting Dr. Brown, who does not seem to have any right to the title, save that he sometimes patched up the wounds caused by his liquors, Dr. Stephen C. Dorriss, who died about 1839, and enjoyed, until his death, the reputation of great excellence in his profession, was the first physician.
+The following story is told of him:

 One day a poor fellow, in the last stages of consumption, came to him for relief.
 "Doctor," he said, "I am very sick.
 I have consumption.
-Can you do anything for me?"
-The Doctor suggested a good many remedies, all of which the young man said he tried without any benefit.

-"Well," said the physician, "my friend, which of all things that you have tried gives you the greatest relief?"

-"It anything," was the reply, "does me more good than another.
-I think it is the riding of a hard trotting horse," "Then, young man, my advice is, keep trotting."
+Can you do anything for me" The Doctor suggested a good many remedies. all of which the young man said he tried without any benefit.
+"Well," said the physician, "my friend which of all things have you tried gives you the greatest relief?"
+"If anything ," was the reply, "does me more good than another.
+I think it is the riding of a hard trotting horse."
+"Then, young man, my advice is, keep trotting."
 The patient left in high dudgeon, and for what I know may be trotting yet.
-The words afterwards became somewhat proverbial in our
+The words afterwards became somewhat proverbial in our city.

-The oldest practicing physician is Dr. Tennessee Mathews, who commenced the practice in 1844, thirty-two years ago.
-I hope that he may live to practice thirty-two years longer.
+The oldest practicing physician is Dr. Tennessee Mathews, who commenced the practice in is. thirty-twoyears ago.
+1 nope that he may live to practice thirty-two years longer.
 Dr. Geo.
-B. Winson is the next oldest practicing physician.
-He commenced practice in 1846.
+B. Winston is the next oldest practicing physician.
+He commenced practice in 1816.
 The oldest retired physician is Dr. A. M. Davison.
-M. Davison.
-Davison.
-The next is his brother, Dr. W.
+The next is his brother.
+Dr. W. M. Davison.

 The oldest practicing lawyer is Gen. E. L. Edwards.
 He has been at the bar since 1835.
-The first postmaster was Josiah Ramsay The next was our present Judge, Hon.
-George W. Miller, who, commencing the practice of the law here in 1829, has been a citizen of our town (with a slight interval) since 1827.
+The first postmaster was Josiah Ramsey.
+The next was our present Judge, Hon.
+George W. Miller, who, commencing the practice of law here in 1829, has been a citizen of our town (with a slight interval) since 1827.
 We had two mails in that day.
 The one on the south side of the river generally brought one letter and one paper.
-That paper was, of course, The Missouri Republican.
+That paper was, of course, the Missouri Republican.

 GERMANS.

-The oldest German citizen now living in the city is our old friend Christ Kolkmeyer, who came here in 1836, and claims the ancestry ten children and six grand-children. nans were not numerous until after 1841, when the immigration set in that has given to that industrious and thrifty people the preponderance of our population.
+The oldest German citizen now living in the city is our old friend Christ Kolkmeyer, who came here in 1836, and claims the ancestry of ten children and six Grandchildren.
+The Germans were not numerous until after 1841, when the immigration set in that has given to that industrious and thrifty people the preponderance of our population.

 JEFFERSON CITY LAND COMPANY.

-In 1854 a company of gentlemen, consisting of Gen. J. B. Gardenbire, T. L. Price, Dr. B. Bruns, Dr. Curry, Eli E. Bass and Hon.
-R. W. Wells, laid out an addition to the town of Jefferson, which they called Gray's Point, which extended from the western limits of our city to a point above Gray's Creek, a distance of about four miles.
+In 1854, a company of gentlemen, consisting of Gen. J. H. Gardenshire, T. L. Price, Dr. B Bruns, Dr. Curry, Eli E. Bass and Hon.
+R. W, Wells, laid out an addition to the town of Jefferson, which they called Gray's Point, which extended from the western limits of our city to a point above Gray's Creek, adistance of about four miles.
 The speculation deserved a better fate than it met with, and it proved to be neither a commercial, nor to the owners, a financial success.